Email marketing is one of the best ways to monetize your blog.

 This applies to any field in an online business – not just email marketing.

-If you’re going to ask for sales in every single email, people are going to stop reading your emails or unsubscribe in droves.
+If you ask for sales in every single email, people will stop reading your emails or unsubscribe in droves.

 You don’t want that.